JordanRL/Fermat/docs/getting-started/installation-and-usage.md

 !!! note "Dependencies"
     Fermat requires the following packages:

-    - `riimu/kit-baseconversion`: Provides the base conversion library used internally
     - `samsara/common`: Provides the exception model used in Fermat

-    It also requires the [BCMath](https://www.php.net/manual/en/book.bc.php) extension for PHP, however since 7.0 this extension has been included by default in distributions.
+    It also requires the [BCMath](https://www.php.net/manual/en/book.bc.php) and [GMP](https://www.php.net/manual/en/book.gmp) extensions.

 !!! tip "Improve Performance With Suggested Extensions"
-    Fermat suggests that you also install the `ext-ds` extension and the `ext-gmp` extension.
+    Fermat suggests that you also install the `ext-decimal` extension and the `ext-ds` extension.
 When present, these help reduce memory usage and computation time.

+    In particular, the [Decimal](http://php-decimal.io/#introduction) extension results in performance increases ranging from 5x to 100x depending on the operation.

 # Basic Usage